 1. Turn your bedroom into a sleep-only zone.

 If you are experiencing trouble going to sleep, it is crucial to turn your bedroom into a place for relaxation only.
 Even though it is tempting to stay in bed when you’re working from home, try to avoid using your bedroom for anything other than rest and relaxation.
 That way, you will subconsciously associate your bedroom with a place where you rest and unwind.
-Make sure that the lighting in your bedroom is soft, the sheets and blankets are cozy, and the temperature is comfortable for your sleep.
+If you can’t sleep without weed, make sure that the lighting in your bedroom is soft, the sheets and blankets are cozy, and the temperature is comfortable for your sleep.